markdown-extended/manifest/mde-manifest.md

 **configuration** - This designates an optional set of options a parser can accept to define some of its behaviors.

-Below is a list of all meta-characters used for tags in MDE:
+Below is a list of all meta-characters used for semantic rules in MDE:

 -   `\` : the backslash
 -   `.` : the dot